panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 Even if you try to use `React.memo()`, React will have to do 2 jobs on every re-render:

 1. Invoke the comparison function to determine whether the previous and next props are equal
-2. Because the props are different, perform the diff of previous and current render output
+2. Because props comparison almost always returns `false`, React performs the diff of previous and current render output

 Invocation of the comparison function is useless.